- Ph. D., Government, Georgetown University

-Manuel is the author or co-author of nine books and numerous articles.
+Manuel is the author or co-author of ten books and numerous articles.
 His research addresses issues related to comparative democratization, comparative public policy, and the relationship between religion and politics, with an emphasis on Portugal.
-Publications include Faith-Based Organizations and Social Welfare: Associational Life and Religion in Contemporary Western Europe,, (Palgrave Macmillan, 2018) The Path of American Public Policy: Comparative Perspectives (Lexington, 2014), The Catholic Church and the Nation-State: Comparative Perspectives (Georgetown University Press, 2006) and The Challenges of Democratic Consolidation in Portugal (Praeger, 1996).
+Publications include Faith-Based Organizations and Social Welfare: Associational Life and Religion in Contemporary Western Europe,, (Palgrave Macmillan, 2019) The Path of American Public Policy: Comparative Perspectives (Lexington, 2014), The Catholic Church and the Nation-State: Comparative Perspectives (Georgetown University Press, 2006) and The Challenges of Democratic Consolidation in Portugal (Praeger, 1996).
 An article, “Clericalism, Anti-Clericalism and Democratization in Portugal and Spain,” appeared in Religion and Politics in Comparative Perspective and was published by the Cambridge University Press.

 A Massachusetts native, Manuel holds a PhD in government from Georgetown University, an MTS from the Boston College School of Theology and Ministry, an MA in International Relations from Boston University, and a BA in Political Science from Boston University.
 He has also studied at the Institut d'Etudes Politiques in Paris, and the University of Coimbra and the University of Lisbon, both in Portugal.